Through The Fibro Fog

 Family favourite chicken soup.
 Always a nostalgic dish, this chicken soup with cabbage and carrots gets in some extra veggies but will still be loved by kids and adults alike!

-Full of flavour.
-We use lots of herbs in this soup, but increase the quantities even more if you love herby flavours.
+Full of flavor.
+We use lots of herbs in this soup, but increase the quantities even more if you love herby flavors.

 Easy to make.
 Once the chicken has been cooked and shredded, it really is just a case of adding ingredients to your pot!